Know Before You Go

 There are no facilities on ALT lands, so be sure to plan appropriately; always remember to bring plenty of water.

-Keeping your dog on a leash keeps other people, pets, and wildlife safe while enjoying our green spaces.
+Please find our full pet policy here.
+Dogs and other pets are permitted on-leash on many of our conservation areas, please find details and exceptions here.
+For on-lease sites: keep your dog on a leash to keep other people, pets, and wildlife safe while enjoying our green spaces.
 Please pack a pick-up bag to scoop your dog’s waste and pack the waste out.
-If there’s an educational program running while you’re at a conservation area, please be sure to keep the dog leashed, away from the programming.
+If there’s an educational program running while you’re at a conservation area, please be sure to keep your leashed pet away from the programming.

 KNOW THE TRAIL